 2. A new taxonomy: speculative and non-speculative crypto-assets.

 “Digital currency” is a term commonly employed by regulators.
 Since the vast majority of fiat currencies (like the US dollar) are held and transmitted digitally, the US dollar could be today defined as digital currency.
 At the same time, while some crypto-assets are designed explicitly as currencies, their real nature more closely aligns with property or a scarce asset like gold.
 Crypto-assets basically do not circulate, but their ownership does.
-There are a finite number in circulation.
+There are finite numbers in circulation.
 Therefore, their exchange rate is a function of scarcity.
 Crypto-assets are programmable.
-Crypto-currency (or even better Crypto-assets) is then a better definition than digital currency.
+Crypto-currency (or even better crypto-assets) is then a better definition than digital currency.
 However, as highlighted, the majority of crypto-currencies are neither designed nor function as currencies.
 Burniske and Tatar categorize those crypto-assets (as just said crypto-currencies that are neither designed nor function as currencies) into crypto-commodities and crypto-tokens.
 Crypto-commodities are the value units of blockchain providing basic digital goods, such as compute power, storage capacity, and network bandwidth (easily compared to physical commodities like gasoline or corn).
 Ether in theory is a crypto-commodity.
 Crypto-tokens are tokens connected to “finished product” digital networks.
-These tokenized finished goods include tokens like AGI (token incentivizing participation on an AI network).
+These tokenized finished goods include tokens like AGI (token incentivizing participation in an AI network).
 The division between crypto-commodities and crypto-tokens is a grey area, though.
 Crypto-assets like Ether and AGI have the same basic structure based on the relation buy a token/participate in a decentralized network.
-Thus, we believe it makes more sense categorize crypto-assets only into non-speculative crypto-assets (crypto-assets with real intrinsic usage) and speculative crypto-assets.
+Thus, we believe it makes more sense to categorize crypto-assets only into non-speculative crypto-assets (crypto-assets with real intrinsic usage) and speculative crypto-assets.
 Speculative crypto-assets are issued speculatively (with little backing, no community backing, and no viable product, often by un-transparent teams, with corporate structures in tax havens) and represent significant risks for non-sophisticated investors (investors with no depth of experience and market knowledge).
 Currently the vast majority of the crypto-assets are speculative crypto-assets.
 Speculative crypto-assets, regardless of any possible intrinsic usage, should be treated as securities (until when regulated properly), because investors protection can lead to a larger and healthier ICO environment on the long term.